sebastianmurf/Innovatek_PCB_5.0_001/PCB 5.0 FW/Readme.txt

 o   This means that we can change the Pure EC Target both in setpoints and under the automatic process DONE

 P1.B1.H1.F1.R2.5
-·         Setpoints – please update setpoints as outlined in the table in previous email o   Pump P-factor default value incorrect DONE o   Dyna P-factor default value & max value incorrect DONE o   P.Cycle Volt name and default value incorrect DONE o   W.Cycle Volt name and default value incorrect DONE o   V. P-factor isn’t linked to anything.
+Â·         Setpoints Â– please update setpoints as outlined in the table in previous email o   Pump P-factor default value incorrect DONE o   Dyna P-factor default value & max value incorrect DONE o   P.Cycle Volt name and default value incorrect DONE o   W.Cycle Volt name and default value incorrect DONE o   V. P-factor isnÂ’t linked to anything.
 What is this used for?
 I was not aware that we need a P-factor for voltage.
-DONE o   T.Conductivity shouldn’t exist, please use “Pure EC Target” setpoint we already have for the current calculation DONE o   W_factor is not linked to anything DONE
+DONE o   T.Conductivity shouldnÂ’t exist, please use Â“Pure EC TargetÂ” setpoint we already have for the current calculation DONE o   W_factor is not linked to anything DONE
-·         Automatic Process
+Â·         Automatic Process
 o   PAE is outputting 12V all the time, even when not in automatic process o   Instant Flow does not display anything DONE. ok tested o   Avg Pure EC
-§  doesn’t have a right arrow DONE
+Â§  doesnÂ’t have a right arrow DONE
-§  has too many decimal points (should be no DP) DONE §  doesn’t show Average Pure EC, instead it shows instant pure EC DONE o   Automatic process crashes randomly on step-to-step transitions and stops operation.
-This is unacceptable – at the moment I have not managed to run a complete cycle
+Â§  has too many decimal points (should be no DP) DONE Â§  doesnÂ’t show Average Pure EC, instead it shows instant pure EC DONE o   Automatic process crashes randomly on step-to-step transitions and stops operation.
+This is unacceptable Â– at the moment I have not managed to run a complete cycle

 R2.5
 1. The code changed in R2.4 for GPRS PWRKEY to remain in low state untill AT command response had issues as GPRS_GPIO_INTI was again making the PWRKEY high.
 RESOLVED